Mediterranean Food Trivia Quiz Questions With Answers

 These are cooked with Mediterranean vegetables and herbs, namely what?

 A: Onions, garlic, tomatoes, thyme, fennel, parsley, bay, and orange peel.

 A: Tomatoes, tuna, hard-boiled eggs, Niçoise olives, and anchovies, dressed with vinaigrette.

 Paella is a characteristic Spanish dish, originally from where?

 A: Valencia, radiating early on to Catalonia and Murcia along Spain's Mediterranean coast.

 It comes in many versions, and may contain a mixture of what?

-A: Chicken, pork, rabbit, or shellfish, sautéed in olive oil in a large shallow pan, with vegetables, and typically round-grain rice (often of the local albufera, arròs bomba, sénia varieties or similar) cooked to absorb the water and colored with saffron.
+, sautéed in olive oil in a large shallow pan, with vegetables, and typically round-grain rice (often of the local albufera, arròs bomba, sénia varieties or similar) cooked to absorb the water and colored with saffron.

 The dish may be varied with what?